manabuo/machine-learning-using-tensorflow/linear_regression.md

     loss = tf.losses.mean_squared_error(labels=y_true, predictions=prediction)
     train_step = tf.train.GradientDescentOptimizer(learning_rate=LEARNING_RATE).minimize(loss=loss)
 ```
 As before, in this example we use the gradient descent algorithm to optimize the weights and biases.
-A summery of different types of optimization algorithms is available [here](http://ruder.io/optimizing-gradient-descent/) and [here](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/model_optimization.html).
-> Note: Right choice of optimization algorithms can significantly reduce training time as well as quality of the model, therefore the algorithm is an additional hyperparameter that has to be considered.

 As this model differs little from the model for the Logistic Regression, the hyperparameters that were used before are also used in this example.

 #### Metrics
 For completeness we have also kept metrics section, thought we have changed metrics that are actually computed.